-To turn off Wi-Fi Calling on your Apple Watch, go to the Watch App on your iPhone, tap Phone, then tap Wi-Fi Calls.
+To turn off Wi-Fi Calling on your Apple Watch, go to the Watch App on your iPhone, tap My Watch, tap Phone, then turn off Wi-Fi Calling.

 If you can't turn on or use Wi-Fi Calling, make sure that your carrier offers Wi-Fi Calling and that your devices have the latest software.
 Then, follow these steps if you can't turn on Wi-Fi Calling or make a Wi-Fi call.
 Wait two minutes before you go from one step to the next.

 - Go to Settings > Phone > Wi-Fi Calling and make sure that Wi-Fi Calling is on.

 - Connect to a different Wi-Fi network.
 Not all Wi-Fi networks work with Wi-Fi Calling.

 - Turn Wi-Fi Calling off and then on again.